TO THE SHAREHOLDERS

 minimize the impact thereof.
 All aspects of the warehousing and treasury operations are

-that appropriate risk mitigation measures are put in place.
+appropriate risk mitigation measures are put in place.

 5.5 Internal Control Systems and Their Adequacy